Better Languages Translation Agency origins

 A few milestones

-Our core values remain offering a client focused, and flexible translation service, with a reputation for quality and accuracy in translation projects.
+Our core values remain offering a client focused, and flexible translation service.
+We have a reputation for quality and accuracy in translation projects.
 Here are a few of our major milestones:

-- 2006: won Mothercare and New Look as clients on the same day.
+- 2006: we won both Mothercare and New Look as clients on the same day.

 - 2007: Our first major website project for a major multi-national into 11 European languages.